 Setting clear expectations for our suppliers.

-As part of our Sourcing Sustainability Standard (PDF, 20KB), expectations are set for suppliers through 3M’s Supply Chain Policies: EHS, Transportation, Labor/Human Resources and Supplied Materials.
-These policies apply to the selection and retention of all suppliers that provide goods and services to 3M worldwide.
-We selectively review supplier performance to these policies.
+The 3M Supplier Responsibility Code establishes our expectations for suppliers in the areas of labor & human rights, environment, health & safety, ethics and management systems.
+This Code applies to the selection and retention of all suppliers that provide goods and services to 3M worldwide.
+We selectively review supplier performance to this Code.
 When noncompliance is detected, 3M will attempt to work with the supplier concerned to correct the situation.
 We expect the supplier to develop a corrective action plan to bring its operations into compliance.
 If a supplier does not develop such a plan or fails to implement it, 3M will move to terminate the business relationship.

 Equal access to business opportunities is not just deserved, it’s a priority.